The 1920s

 Following Robert Jack’s experimental broadcasts in late 1921, radio broadcasting stations were established in New Zealand’s four main centres.
 Wellington’s first station, owned by Charles Forrest’s International Electric Co., opened in February, followed in July by Arthur McClay’s Wellington Broadcasters Ltd. In Dunedin, Fred O’Neill’s British Electrical Engineering Co., Norman Arundel’s British Radio Supply Co. and the Otago Radio Association (later 4XD, today Radio Dunedin) were all broadcasting by the end of the year, as was Radio Service Ltd in Auckland and the Radio Society of Christchurch.

 None of these stations were on air for more than a few hours per week, and there were then fewer than 1000 radio listeners in New Zealand.
 But, as elsewhere in the Western world, radio would soon take the country by storm.
-In 1925 there would be 4702 radio listeners’ licences in the country; by 1935 there would be 152,808, and by 1940, 345,682.
+In 1925 there would be 4702 radio listeners’ licences in the country; by 1935 there would be 152,808, and by 1940, a massive 345,682.

 Committee probes ‘scarlet scourge’ of VD